matzefriedrich/parsley-docs/integrations/gofiber.md

 ### Modules

-The modules package contains the service configurations required to set up the GoFiber application.
-The `internal/modules/fiber_module.go` module configures the Fiber application and registers it as a singleton service within the Parsley framework:
+The `modules` package contains the service configurations required to set up the GoFiber application.
+The `fiber_module.go` module configures the Fiber application and registers it as a singleton service within the Parsley framework:

 :::code language="golang" source="/examples/integrations/gofiber/internal/modules/fiber_module.go" :::